-CLINTON, Tenn. — Update (11/25): The Clinton Police Department said it is searching for a man of interest after police located a vehicle believed to be involved in the hit-and-run that killed a man riding his bike to work on November 20.
+CLINTON, Tenn. — Update (11/29): The Clinton Police Department said it has found and arrested a man wanted in a deadly hit-and-run that killed a man riding his bike to work on November 20.

 Jordan Pitts, 39, was riding his bike to work Saturday morning when a driver hit him and drove off.
 Jordan later died due to his injuries, according to the Clinton Police Department.

 "I want to know why you ran off... for what reason... because I don't like that," Jordan's best friend Casey Hall said.

 Family and friends asked for the driver to come forward, and loved ones held up signs near where the crash happened, hoping to catch the attention of anyone driving by.

 "We just want to find out who did it, so we can put this to a close and lay him to rest with dignity," Jordan's aunt Kim Cantrell said.
 "It's like I've lost a child.
 I've literally lost one of my children."

 Family and friends hoped that their demonstration helped bring awareness to Pitts' death.